Skip to content

 How do I access the equity I've built?

 Two primary paths: a Home Equity Line of Credit (HELOC) for flexible, revolving access, or a cash-out refinance to pull a lump sum while potentially improving your rate.
 Both let you reinvest your equity into additional properties, business ventures, or other investments — keeping the wealth engine running.
-See our full equity strategies guide for details.
+Our HELOC vs cash-out refinance comparison breaks down exactly when each option wins based on your goals, timeline, and current rate.

 Your Mortgage Is Your Most Powerful Financial Tool